IBAX-io/documentation/docs/reference/api2.md

 [Authorization](#authorization)

-**GET**/ Returns the *sections* of the current ecosystem List of table entries, you can set the offset and the number of entries.
+**GET**/ Returns a list of entries in the *sections* table of the current ecosystem, with the ability to set an offset and number of entries.

-If *role_access*
-field contains a list of roles and does not include the current role, no record will be returned. *title* The data in the field will be replaced by the *Accept-Language* language resource in the request header.
+If the *role_access* field contains a list of roles and does not include the current role, no records will be returned.
+The data in the *title* field will be replaced with the language resource specified in the request header *Accept-Language*.

 **Request**